 Community Right to Bid

-The Community Right to Bid is a new legal power brought in by the Localism Act in 2011.
-This right gives communities the opportunity to pause the sale of buildings or land they care about for example a local pub, shop, library or football ground.
-These might currently be owned by a local authority or another public body or by a private company or an individual.
+The Community Right to Bid is legal power brought in by the Localism Act in 2011.
+It gives communities the opportunity to pause the sale of buildings or land they care about, for example a local pub, shop, library or football ground.

 The stages of the Community Right to Bid